-RMail email encryption make it easy to encrypt sensitive email and attachments for security or regulatory compliance.
-RMail automatically detects and delivers with the simplest user experience for each recipient and provides a toggle option to maintain encryption inside each recipient’s inbox.
+RMail® email encryption makes it easy to encrypt sensitive email and attachments for security or regulatory compliance.
+RMail® system automatically detects and delivers with the simplest user experience for each recipient and provides a toggle option to maintain encryption inside each recipient’s inbox.
 It also provides auditable proof of data privacy compliance on a message-by-message basis and one-click, bi-directional encrypted reply option for recipients.

-RMail encryption goes far beyond basic TLS and link-retrieval systems.
+RMail® encryption goes far beyond basic TLS and link-retrieval systems.
 The sender is returned a Registered Receipt™ email record that serves as GDPR and HIPAA auditable proof of privacy compliance.
-RMail also includes the optional security gateway content-based encryption automation, wire fraud protection, recommendations when to send emails encrypted and volume sending options.
+The RMail® service also includes the optional security gateway content-based encryption automation, wire fraud protection, recommendations when to send emails encrypted and volume sending options.

-- The RMail system detects if the recipient’s mail server has Transport Layer Security (TLS) available and what TLS threshold level (1.0 - 1.3).
+2. The RMail® system detects if the recipient’s mail server has Transport Layer Security (TLS) available and what TLS threshold level (1.0 - 1.3).
 If the recipient has TLS available at the pre-set level, the encrypted message is sent by TLS and a Registered Receipt™ email is issued indicating the encryption transmission level.

 - Do not require a decryption password, link to click, or special software for the recipient to open and view the message body and attachments.

 - Contain an RMail® banner with the text, “Registered Email™ | Transmitted Encrypted” at the top to indicate to the recipient that the email was not sent over the Internet in plain text.

 1. Encrypted emails sent to recipients with mail servers that are unable to receive email using the Transmission Encryption method or, if the sender wishes to force the encrypted message to be delivered and secured inside the recipient inbox, may force the message to be sent using Message Level encryption.